pekkanikander/google-drive-personal-to-workspace-multiowner-migration/docs/architecture-spike-2.md

 - **OAuth configuration propagation delay.**
   Changes to OAuth client settings (especially authorised origins) may take several minutes to take effect.
   Transient `redirect_uri_mismatch` or similar errors can occur during this window and may resolve without code changes.

+### Addition 2025-12-15

+- Folders cannot be moved.
+They give teamDrivesFolderMoveInNotSupported error.